JasonYang96/heroes-on-the-water/README.md

 ##### Backend
 ###### Dashboard
-* Fully responsive and integrated solution for management systems
+* Fully responsive and integrated solution for management systems and allows for all management and signup tasks to be completed on the go via phone or tablet
 * Updates itself to dynamically show added content or information
 * Shows personalized views for each kind of user (admin will see a different view than a participant will)
 * Detects and shows viable metrics (future: making metrics reporting fully functional.
 It is currently only foundational)
-* Fully responsive and allows for all management and signup tasks to be completed on the go via phone or tablet

 ###### Admin Manager
 * Can view and manage all regions